 - You can use the sorting tools to filter, and for best results, make your query specific, and the same as you had faced it.
 The more specific your search query, the better chance you’ll have of displaying feedback like yours.

 - If you find the exact one, upvote it, and add your data as well to help those who are looking at it.
-During your reply, you can also add a screenshot, attach file and also recreated the problem, along with your text.
+During your reply, you can also add a screenshot, attach file and also recreate the problem, along with your text.

-More and more users should use it to send it to directly and look for problems that have been faced by others.
+More and more users should use it to send it directly and look for problems that have been faced by others.

 Read: How to send Feedback or Complain about Windows 11 to Microsoft.

 If your Windows 10 is genuine, but you still receive errors relating to a non-genuine software, you can follow up by using the steps below.

 - Open Administrator command prompt then paste the code below and hit enter